 (d) No event shall start after 10:00 p.m.

 - Sunday Prohibition and Exceptions

-UIL rules prohibit interschool athletic, academic and fine arts competition (including marching contests) on Sunday.
-Academic and fine arts activities may schedule practice sessions on Sunday provided such sessions receive advance approval from the superintendent or his/her designee.
+- UIL rules prohibit interschool athletic, academic and fine arts competition (including marching contests) on Sunday.
+Academic activities may schedule practice sessions on Sunday provided such sessions receive advance approval from the superintendent or his/her designee.
 Exceptions:

-2) UIL area, regional, and state competitions may be held on Sunday, due to unavoidable circumstances which cause hardship to participating schools, provided they are approved by all of the following: (a) a UIL staff director, (b) designated administrators of the participating schools, and (c) the meet director. .
+2) UIL competitions may be held on Sunday, due to unavoidable circumstances which cause hardship to participating schools, provided they are approved by the UIL office.

 3) If the regional and/or state golf tournaments are scheduled on a Monday, the one 18-hole practice round allowed at the regional and/or state tournament site may be played on the Sunday afternoon preceding the meet if permitted by the regional or state meet director. .